Intuit Inc. (INTU)'s Financial Results Comparing With Paylocity Holding Corporation (NASDAQ:PCTY) | New Business Observer

 |3.00

-Intuit Inc.’s downside potential currently stands at -8.59% and an $255.18 consensus target price.
-Competitively Paylocity Holding Corporation has an average target price of $118.33, with potential upside of 13.29%.
-The results from earlier shows that analysts belief suggest that Paylocity Holding Corporation seems more appealing than Intuit Inc.
+Intuit Inc.’s downside potential is -5.82% at a $255.18 consensus target price.
+On the other hand, Paylocity Holding Corporation’s potential upside is 13.59% and its consensus target price is $118.33.
+The information presented earlier suggests that Paylocity Holding Corporation looks more robust than Intuit Inc. as far as analyst view.

 Performance